By Joel Hess on April 1, 2017 at 6:40 AM

 Resource #8: RSM

-RSM published this 75-page document in May 2016.
-We particularly like the clarity of Section 3, where they’ve laid out a step-by-step Decision Point analysis to helps you determine if a contract would be considered a lease.
+In RSM's published document, we particularly like the clarity of Section 3, where they’ve laid out a step-by-step Decision Point analysis to helps you determine if a contract would be considered a lease.
 Yes, there is even complexity in defining what is a lease.

 Resource #9: BDO

 By now, you might be feeling like there are only so many hundreds of pages that you can read about the new leasing standard.
 We get it, and that’s why we’ve included BDO’s webcast that offers a self-study course for CPE credits, or simply access to their podcast and handout materials.

 And what about tax implications?
 While the new lease standard should have little effect on the income statement, there are calculation differences – most temporary – that might affect deferred taxes.
 Additionally, there might be some changes to sales, state, and foreign tax calculations.
 Grant Thornton kindly offers a summary of these potential changes that should be reviewed.